 For those of you who are stopping by for the first time, welcome!
 Two years ago we moved into our 1960’s fixer-upper in Toledo, Ohio, and have been documenting our renovations on the blog.
 This will be my fifth time participating in the One Room Challenge and it has been a fantastic way to complete projects in our home!
 Thanks for following along as I work to transform our daughter’s bedroom in 8 weeks.

-How to Recover Vintage Bentwood Chair
+Recovering the Vintage Bentwood Chair

 I decided to swap out the existing vanity chair with a wooden bentwood chair.
 Here is the original chair from last year when I painted it and attached new knobs.